ibm-cloud-docs/EventStreams/using_kafka_api.md

 #### Using SASL OAUTHBEARER with API key
 {: #using_sasl_oauthbearer_api}

-Use the following strings and properties in addition to the mandatory `bootstrap.servers` property and any specific producer, consumer, and admin setting.
+Use the following strings and properties in addition to the mandatory `bootstrap.servers` property and any specific producer, consumer, and admin settings.

 ```properties
 security.protocol=SASL_SSL